symfony/symfony-docs/best_practices/forms.rst

 The Form component allows you to build forms right inside your controller code.
 Honestly, unless you need to reuse the form somewhere else, that's totally fine.
-But for organize and reuse, we recommend that you define each form in its own PHP class::
+But for organization and reuse, we recommend that you define each form in its own PHP class::

     namespace AppBundle\Form;